Need to speed up your mobile WordPress site?

 This is super easy and can make your site 2-3x faster.

-- Serve scaled images: resizing large images to be smaller
+- Properly size images: resize large images to be smaller dimensions.

-- Specify image dimensions: adding a width + height in the image’s HTML or CSS
+- Specify image dimensions: add a width + height in the image’s HTML or CSS.

 Too many plugins or any high CPU plugins (especially those using external scripts) can slow down your site, even on mobile.
-I’m very picky about which plugins I use and test my GTmetrix report after installing a new plugin.
+I’m very picky about which plugins I use and test Query Monitor after installing a new plugin.
 Always use the fastest, most lightweight, reliable plugins.

 - Avoid high CPU plugins: avoid this list of slow plugins.
 Common slow plugins include social sharing plugins, portfolios, slider, statistics, backups, and others.